Mike Danton

-Michael Sage Danton (né Jefferson, October 21, 1980) is a Polish-Canadian former professional ice hockey player and convicted felon.
+Michael Sage Danton (né Jefferson, October 21, 1980) is a Polish-Canadian former professional ice hockey player.
 He last played for Rivière-du-Loup 3L in the LNAH.

 Danton played for the New Jersey Devils and St. Louis Blues of the National Hockey League between 2000 and 2004, before being imprisoned for a conspiracy to commit murder.
 He was released on parole on September 11, 2009 after 63 months in jail, the original sentence being 90 months.

 After being released from prison, he resumed his professional ice hockey career in various European leagues and in North America.

 Junior hockey career

 Danton was known as Mike Jefferson during his junior hockey career.
 As a youth, Jefferson played in the 1994 Quebec International Pee-Wee Hockey Tournament with the Toronto Young Nationals minor ice hockey team.
 He began junior hockey in the 1996–97 season with the Quinte Hawks of the Metro Junior A Hockey League.
 He played in the Ontario Hockey League from 1997 to 2000 with the Sarnia Sting, the Toronto St. Michael's Majors, and the Barrie Colts.
 Playing for the Colts during the 2000 Memorial Cup, Jefferson commented that Brad Richards would not last five games in the Ontario Hockey League and later refused to shake Richards' hand after he had been named tournament MVP.